Pylons-tech/pylons/docs/Developer-CLI-Tutorial.md

 Refer to the [technical setup page](../TECHNICAL-SETUP.md) for instructions.

-- Go version: Download and install Go
+- Go version: Download and install the lastest Go verision (https://golang.org/doc/install)
-- Pylonsd version: Download the latest version
+- Pylonsd version: Download the latest version/tagged release (https://github.com/Pylons-tech/pylons/releases)

          ensure GOPATH is set properly to point to the go directory of your Go installation: GOPATH = $HOME/go ensure PATH is set properly to point to the bin folder of your Go installation: PATH = $GOPATH/bin pylonsd binary(link above or from 'make install' on repo clone/source) should be put in Go's bin folder

-- Starport version: Download and install the latest version of starport
+- Starport version: Download and install the latest version of starport (https://docs.starport.network/guide/install.html)

 ## Start pylons